mengqiaowang/GWAS-ABO/README.md

 This is the deposit of the R binomial and multinomial models for genomewide association study (GWAS) of ABO blood types in a Chinese population.

-The accompanied manuscript is now under review and should be available by the end of December 2020.
+The accompanied manuscript is now under review and should be available sometime in 2021.
 <br/><br/><br/>
 ABO blood types were measured by agglutination experiments using antisera reagents for blood group antigens.